aptech/docs/docs/CR-eqSolvemt.rst

 ::

-    //Declare control structure and fill with defaults struct eqSolvemtControl c;
+    // Declare control structure and fill with defaults struct eqSolvemtControl c;
     c = eqSolvemtControlCreate();

-    //Turn on printing of iteration information
-    c.printIters = 1;
+    // Turn on printing of iteration information c.printIters = 1;

-    //Assign variable names printed output
+    // Assign variable names printed output
     c.altNames = "alpha" $| "beta";

-    //Declare 'par' to be an instance of a PV vector struct PV par;
+    // Declare 'par' to be an instance of a PV vector struct PV par;

-    //Create default PV struct and add a parameter
+    // Create default PV struct and add a parameter
-    //named 'x1' with a starting value of 1 par = pvPack(pvCreate(),1, "x1");
+    // named 'x1' with a starting value of 1
+    par = pvPack(pvCreate(),1, "x1");

-    //Add a parameter named 'x2' to 'par'
+    // Add a parameter named 'x2' to 'par'
-    //with a starting value of 1
+    // with a starting value of 1
     par = pvPack(par,1, "x2");

-    //Declare output structure to hold results
-    struct eqSolvemtOut out;
+    // Declare output structure to hold results struct eqSolvemtOut out;

-    //Solve the system of equations
+    // Solve the system of equations
     out = eqSolvemt(&fct,par,c);

-    //The definition of the function to be minimized proc fct(struct PV p);
+    // The definition of the function to be minimized proc fct(struct PV p);
        local x1, x2, z;
        x1 = pvUnpack(p, "x1");